 \section{Introduction}

-Portfolio managers distribute their funds over multiple assets with the aim to optimize future returns.
+Portfolio managers distribute their funds over multiple assets with the aim of optimizing future returns.
 The workhorse in the finance industry is the Markowitz model~\cite{ref:markowitz1952portfolio}, which maximizes the expected portfolio return adjusted for its standard deviation.
 Its optimal portfolio is given in closed form in terms of the mean and covariance matrix of the asset returns.
 The classical Markowitz model assumes symmetrically distributed asset returns, so that minimizing the standard deviation is equivalent to minimizing risk.
 However, asset returns are known to be skewed, and the standard deviation is unable to distinguish undesirable deviations below the mean from desirable deviations above the mean.
 Numerous propositions for a more appropriate risk assessment have made research on downside risk measures a vibrant field spanning economics and finance.
 These notably include the industry standards, value-at-risk (VaR) \cite{ref:jorion1996var, JPM_96, duf_pan_97} and conditional value-at-risk (CVaR) \cite{ref:artzner1999coherent, ref:rockafellar2000optimization}, as well as a plethora of more general distribution-based risk measures that have emerged over the last two decades, see, {\em e.g.}, \cite{ref:kusuoka2001coherent, ref:acerbi2002spectral}.

-A distribution-based risk measurement requires the precise knowledge of the joint distribution of the underlying asset returns, which is unobservable in practice.
-For assets traded in public markets, one may attempt to estimate this distribution from historical data.
-However, \cite{Roy52} pointed out that the mean and the covariance matrix are the only quantities that can reasonably be distilled out of financial time series.
+A distribution-based risk measurement requires precise knowledge of the joint distribution of the underlying asset returns, which is unobservable in practice.
+For assets traded on public markets, one may attempt to estimate this distribution from historical data.
+However, \cite{Roy52} pointed out that the mean and covariance matrix are the only quantities that can reasonably be distilled from financial time series.
 This observation has spurred interest in robust risk measurement by maximizing a given distribution-based risk measure across all asset return distributions in a Chebyshev ambiguity set, which consists of all distributions with a fixed mean and covariance matrix \cite{ref:ghaoui2003worst, ref:yu2009projection, ref:zymler2013wcvar,ref:rujeerapaiboon2016robust, ref:li2018risk, ref:cai2020distributionally}.